 …how had it come to be that our people, who was born of this land and had lived in these islands for generations before time was remembered, were now gypsies to be chased away as worthless paupers.

 This part of the tale brought to mind The Proclaimers’ song, Letter from America, which deals with similar themes.
-So here it is, as a soundtrack to this review and perhaps to the book as well!
+It would make a great soundtrack to this review and perhaps to the book as well!

 I am not from Scotland, but I know that similar wrongs were probably done to my folk way back when, to see them end in Liverpool slums but never lose their love of fresh air and fields.
 It is a love that Ruth herself feels, contrasting with her memories of growing up in London with her mother before her untimely death – a possible suicide? – sends her young daughter spiralling through a network of foster homes and institutions.
 She heard her mother’s tales of the Islands and the ‘seal people’ and feels drawn to the house and its former occupants, as well as to their neighbours in the village nearby, as she begins to realise: